jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I needed to adapt.
 Why not borrow from my grimy-carpet days?

-After each call, adjusters wrote custom emails explaining next steps.
+After each call, adjusters wrote custom emails explaining an insured's next steps.
 I used Outlook's signature feature to build templates.
 It saved two to five minutes per call.
 Others copied it.

 I also made a tiny app to track phone calls.
 Instead of being judged only on call volume, I could show who called, what they wanted, and how I helped.
-Then I made another track our phone call notes.
+Then I made another app to help write our phone call notes.
 Not faster, but standardized and easier to update.

 I showed my gray-haired, sleep-deprived boss.
 He showed higher management.
 And then: